 This problem can be caused by greasy spark plugs or simply be a result of the car having to work harder to overcome the additional resistance of parts scraping, instead of sliding, past one another.

-Of course the final dipstick reading should show a level between empty and full, but it’s helpful to know how much oil this actually shows.
+The final dipstick reading should show a level between low and full, but it’s helpful to know how much oil this actually shows.

 It should be noted that a slight overfill probably won’t cause any problems.
-The slight excess oil should burn off after a few hundred miles.
-For instance, if the oil level sits a couple millimeters over the full line on the dipstick, you’re probably fine.
+Usually a half quart is perfectly fine, and sometimes even a full quart over is OK.
+This slight excess of oil should burn off over time.
+For instance, if the oil level sits a couple millimeters over the full line on the dipstick, you’re good to go; don’t even give it a second thought!

 Removing Excess Oil

-The good news is that it’s very easy (albeit a bit messy) to remove engine oil if you or someone else accidentally filled it too much.
-When you are checking the level during or after your oil removal, make sure you wipe off the dipstick before reinserting it to get a proper reading.
+Remove a bit of oil and recheck the dipstick.
+Repeat until the oil level is at the full line.
+When you are recheck the oil level during or after your oil removal, make sure you wipe off the dipstick before reinserting it to get a proper reading.

 Even though overfilling the engine oil can have some serious consequences, it’s usually pretty easy to tell that something is wrong and to then diagnose and fix the problem.
 Anyone who is able to change their own oil at home can fix this for free if nothing has been damaged yet.